AnalogCyan/dotfiles/README.md

 These are the various aliases I have set in [fish](https://fishshell.com/).

-`function fish_greeting` Change the fish greeting to display a fortune.
+`function fish_greeting` Changed the fish greeting to display a custom welcome message with the weather on one system, and a fortune everywhere else.

 `alias ..` & `alias cd..` Alternate commands for cd ...